Blazing Angels 2: Secret Missions of WWII: Plot

 The four pilots responded and discovered Max strafing German troops.
-The five pilots protected Marguerite from numerous roadblocks, enemy fighters, and an armored pursuit train until she crossed the border.
+The five pilots protected Marguerite from numerous roadblocks, enemy fighters, and an armored train until she crossed the border.
 Having betrayed Germany, Max joined up with the others.
-Robinson and Max then flew to Rome, providing air cover for Marguerite while she and her troops stole some documents before the General of the Luftwaffe, General Von Kluge (the primary antagonist) could get them.
-They learn of a German scientist who wants to defect, and stage a rescue.
-Robinson first destroys the radar picket stations, and then leads a diversionary attack with Max, Teach and Thorpe while Milo lands on the lake and dispatches Marguerite to rescue the scientist.
-It is soon revealed to be a trap, however, and the pilots must cover Marguerite's escape back to the lake.
-Though she makes it, an aerial dreadnaught, a massive plane equipped with a Tesla coil, appears and destroys Milo's plane.
-Max attempted a run on it, but was quickly dispatched.
+Robinson and Max then flew to Rome, providing air cover for Marguerite while she and her troops stole some documents for a poison gas formula before Von Kluge could get the documents.
+They learned of a German scientist who wanted to defect, and staged a rescue.
+Robinson first destroys the radar picket stations, and lead a diversionary attack with Max, Teach and Thorpe while Milo landed on the lake and dispatched Marguerite to rescue the scientist.
+However, the information regarding the scientist is revealed to be a trap, and the pilots covered Marguerite's escape back to the lake.
+Though she makes it, a Dornier Do 214, a massive floatplane equipped with a advanced Tesla coil (That Von Kluge had made advancements and adjustments to), appears and destroys Milo's plane.
+Max attempted a run on it, but was quickly dispatched by the tesla weapon and crashes into the lake.
 The other pilots force the plane down by disabling two of its engines, allowing Milo to take it over.
-The pilots protect the plane from attack and escape.
-Max is captured and killed by German troops.
-The squadron then flies to a remote island and provide air cover while Marguerite sails to shore and then reaches the inner complex.
+The pilots protect the plane from an attack by German patrol boats and fighters and managed to escape.

+Later, Max is captured by Von Kluge, who taunts him for joining the allies, but Max accepted his fate and is killed by German troops.
+The squadron then flies to a remote island and provide air cover while Marguerite sails to shore and reaches the German facility and its inner complex.
 While she attempts to destroy the facility, the squadron must intercept and shoot down V-2 rockets being launched.
 They manage to stop the first wave and Marguerite has discovered how to destroy the facility, but she is out of demo charges and her men have all been killed.
-Despite Robinson's protests, she orders him to fire on the fuel tanks inside the facility, something that would probably kill her.
+Despite Robinson's protests, she orders him to fire on the fuel tanks inside the facility, something that would've probably killed her before a second wave a V-2 rockets could be launched.
 Robinson complies, and Marguerite manages to survive the explosion.